 Why is the canvas darkest at the top?
 Ombre for lost hombres?
 Mandala of the mind?

 The architecture and decoration of the Orthodox Christian church is a reflection of cosmological beliefs.

 There is a fine line between fiction and reality, and it is here that truth resides.
-It covers no ground, appropriates no names and establishes no rights.
-All it does is demarcate, pulling apart one idea from another.

 In the sanctuary, dim-lit by rows of flickering candles shielded by crimson glass sheltered from other and—other still

 At the dressing table in the corner of their white bedroom, she sits on her red-painted chair...